 As I was reading Women In Sport 2017 report entitled ‘Changing the Game for Girl’s’ I resonated with many of the findings.
 ‘Girl’s do not like their bodies on show in PE’, from a young age I knew I was different, no one was my type of brown; the ugly type I thought.

 To this day a moment in year one has always stuck with me, I had an electric blue crop top and shorts combo for PE that my mama had brought me, which I LOVED, I felt like a professional gymnast.
-Although, I’m still puzzled as to why she brought it, I put it down to her naivety, married at 15 and never been to school, she was in a western world and I was her baby, but she was one too, still learning.
+Although I’m still puzzled as to why she brought it, I put it down to her naivety, married at 15 and never been to school, she was in a western world and I was her baby, but she was one too, still learning.

 Anyway, my dad was away abroad for his father’s funeral, so an uncle stayed over, and he came to the school for a meeting one lunchtime.
 I spotted him in the hallway as I was headed back to the changing rooms so I HI-5 him in excitement.
 However, it quickly became a walk of shame as I remembered what I was wearing.
 He never spoke, acknowledged or even cared I don’t think, but to me I was burning with guilt in the darkest pits of my stomach.
 I felt like a public embarrassment to my family and everything I was supposed to represent.
 Piety, chastity and Innocence.
 A girl of that age should be more carefree, but I always felt the worlds weight on my shoulders.
 An unspoken accountability.

 The report also describes that girls don’t like the activities offered in PE, but I remember more so not wanting to participate because I did not want to be the only girl too.
-It was cooler to sit around and do nothing, so I chose to be a sheep because no one wants to be left out.
-It’s an utter shame the teachers at my school didn’t care, I guess it was less work for them and I think we can all relate too teachers focusing on the better students, which just breeds more intimidation.
+It was cooler to sit around and do nothing, so I chose to be a sheep because no one wanted to be left out.
+It’s an utter shame the teachers at my school didn’t care, I guess it was less work for them and I think we can all relate to teachers focusing on the better students, which just breeds more intimidation.
 Toxic.

 The importance of physical education needs to be better defined; going to the gym is not the only way to get fit, and other methods related to being outside are alien to younger girls who would prefer to watch a video on the internet about exercise than actually partake in it.